AdamGrennan/Software-Quality-Assurance-CA/handbook/continuous-deployment.md

 - Optimise test suites to give fast feedback.
 - Run unit, integration, and regression tests automatically as part of the pipeline.

 ## Bad Practices

+### Ignoring feedback from the pipeline

+- Ignored warnings and failures lead to a lack of trust in the pipeline.
+If developers think the pipeline is “always broken,” they’ll bypass it, reintroducing manual errors.

+### Overcomplicating pipelines

+- Complexity leads to fragility—one small failure can derail the entire pipeline.
+- New team members struggle to understand and contribute to the pipeline.

+### Skipping security and compliance checks

+- It leaves your software vulnerable to attacks.
+- You risk failing compliance audits, which can have legal and financial consequences.

+### Still Relying too much on Manual Steps

+- Manual steps slow everything down.
+- They introduce inconsistencies and increase the risk of errors.

+### Lack of Proper Monitoring and Metrics

+- You can’t identify bottlenecks or inefficiencies.
+- It’s harder to debug when something goes wrong.

 ## Common Themes